wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-scale.md

 For increased performance and throughput for your web apps on Windows Azure, you can use the [Azure Management Portal](https://manage.windowsazure.cn/) to scale your [Azure Web App](/documentation/services/web-sites/) plan from **Free** mode to **Shared**, **Basic**, **Standard** mode.

 Scaling up on Azure web sites involves two related actions: changing your App Service plan mode to a higher level of service, and configuring certain settings after you have switched to the higher level of service.
 Both topics are covered in this article.
 Higher service tiers like **Standard** modes offer greater robustness and flexibility in determining how your resources on Azure are used.

 The scale settings take only seconds to apply and affect all web apps in your App Service plan.
 They do not require your code to be changed or your applications to be redeployed.

-For information about App Service plans, see [What is an App Service Plan?](/documentation/articles/web-sites-web-hosting-plan-overview) and [Azure App Service Plans In-Depth Overview](/documentation/articles/azure-web-sites-web-hosting-plans-in-depth-overview).
 For information the pricing and features of individual App Service plans, see [Azure Pricing Details](/home/features/web-site/#price).

 In this article: